galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Removal of non-bacterial sequences

-As a final quality control step, we need to see if there are any "undesirables" in our dataset.
-Sometimes when we pick a primer set they will amplify other stuff that survives to this point in the pipeline, such as 18S rRNA gene fragments or 16S rRNA from Archaea, chloroplasts, and mitochondria.
-There's also just the random stuff that we want to get rid of.
+As a final quality control step, we would like to get rid of any "undesirable" sequences in our dataset.

-Now you may say, "But wait I want that stuff".
-Fine.
-But, the primers we use, are only supposed to amplify members of the Bacteria and if they're hitting Eukaryota or Archaea, then it is a mistake.
-Also, realize that chloroplasts and mitochondria have no functional role in a microbial community.
+This may include things such as 18S rRNA gene fragments or 16S rRNA from Archaea, chloroplasts, and mitochondria that may have survived all the cleaning steps up to this point.
+We are generally not interested in these sequences and want to remove them from our dataset.

-Let's go ahead and classify those sequences using the Bayesian classifier with the `classify.seqs` command:
+Before we know which sequences may originate from sources other than our intended 16S bacterial genes, we must first classify those sequences.
+We can do this using a Bayesian classifier (via the `classify.seqs` command) and a training set provided by the Schloss lab.

 > ### {% icon hands_on %} Hands-on: Remove undesired sequences
 >